openUC2/UC2-GIT/APPLICATIONS/APP_Abbe_Setup/Readme.md

 # Abbe Diffraction Experiment
 This is the repository for the Abbe Diffraction Experiment.
-It has two cameras where one captures the fourier plane and the other acquieres the image plane.
+It has two cameras where one captures the Fourier plane and the other acquires the image plane.

 <p align="center">
 <img src="./IMAGES/Application_Abbe-Experiment_v2.png" width="500">